unrealwork/atsd-use-cases/trends/libor/README.md

 | 2015-12-01 | 0.24         | 0.05                       | -1.41      | 0.23              |
 ```

-Note that months whose first day fell on a weekend or bank holiday will be excluded here as the LIBOR rate is only set for working days.
+Note that months whose first day fell on a weekend or bank holiday are excluded here as the LIBOR rate is only set for working days.

 ---